 Jean Roy, the author of this text, knew Darius Milhaud since 1954.
 He is the current president of the composer’s Work, and he is very close to Madeleine.
 He also wrote books on Darius’ works and on the “Groupe des Six” (Seuil publishing, France), a group the composer was part of in the 1920s.

-Before this film, A visit to Darius Milhaud, another color documentary on Darius Milaud, was produced in the US.
+Before this film, A visit with Darius Milhaud, another color documentary on Darius Milhaud, was produced in the US.
 The present production, conceived at the time of the composer’s centennial, has been shot at Madeleine’s house, Boulevard de Clichy, in Paris.
 Surrounded by all her memories (photos, portraits…) she recalls her husband better than anybody else could do.